UTDNebula/website/docs/about/roles/community-liason.md

 ---
 sidebar_position: 4
 title: Community Liason
-description: Description of Project Nebula community liason responsibilities
+description: Description of Nebula Labs community liason responsibilities
 ---

 ## Overview

-Project Nebula is an initiative to build tools that help students.
+Nebula Labs is an initiative to build tools that help students.
 Keeping in touch with other students is an important part of that!
-A community liaison serves as a bridge from the wider community to Project Nebula’s developers by talking to other students.
+A community liaison serves as a bridge from the wider community to Nebula Labs’s developers by talking to other students.

 ## What We Need